 Crème Brûlée is definitely one of my favourite desserts.
 It might sound intimidating, but it’s very simple & with my instructions you can enjoy this luxurious creamy desserts at home.

-Crème brûlée is definitely the one of the easiest & luxurious creamy desserts ever.
 If you haven’t tried yet, this luscious, silky, rich custard covered with crispy caramel top, then you are missing out so much in your life.
 This is a pure bliss dessert.

-I have been always attracted by creamy desserts and with crème brûlée there is no exception.
+I have always been attracted by creamy desserts and with crème brûlée there is no exception.
 This recipe for crème brûlée might sound at first intimidating, but I promise, that it is really easy to make and you don’t even need the torch to create the caramelized top.

 “This post may contain affiliate links.
 Please see disclosure page for more information.”

 - Deep baking dish or pan

 Crème brûlée is made out of these 5 ingredients.
 I use a little of whole 2% milk to cut down a bit on the richness of heavy cream.
 It is proven recipe and my family loves it.

 Start with separating the egg yolks from egg whites.
 The egg whites won’t be used in this recipe, but you can keep them for healthier option of breakfast omelette or you can use is for making meringues or pavlova dessert.
 Set the egg yolks in medium bowl aside and the egg whites place in airtight container in the refrigerator.